KUSAPPI/alx-low_level_programming/0x08-recursion/README.md

-This file should contain information about what each scriot in this folder in this repository does.
+This file should contain information about what each script in this folder in this repository does.